awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Using_AWSCLI_To_Manage_WA_Reviews/4_save_milestone.md

 Save a milestone after you initially complete all the questions associated with a workload.
 As you change your workload based on items in your improvement plan, you can save additional milestones to measure progress.

-A best practice is to save a milestone every time you make improvements to a workload.
+A best practice is to save a milestone when you first do a new W-A review, or every time you make improvements to a workload.

 ### 1. Create a Milestone
 1. Using the [create-milestone API](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/wellarchitected/create-milestone.html) we will save our current progress as our first milestone